fleetdm/fleet/docs/REST API/rest-api.md

 - `policy_updated_at`: the last time we updated the policy results for the host based on the queries ran.
 - `seen_time`: the last time the host contacted the fleet server, regardless of what operation it was for.
 - `software_updated_at`: the last time software changed for the host in any way.
+- `last_restarted`: the last time that the host was restarted

 ### List hosts